olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Transition from Alpine to Orion
 -------------------------------

 * Frontier mounts Orion, a parallel filesystem based on Lustre and HPE ClusterStor, with a 679 PB usable namespace (/lustre/orion/).
 In addition to Frontier, Orion is available on the OLCF's data transfer nodes.
 It is not available from Summit.
-Frontier will not mount Alpine when Orion is in production.
-* Data will not be automatically transferred from Alpine to Orion.
-Users should consider the data needed from Alpine and transfer it.
-Globus is the preferred method and there is access to both Orion and Alpine through the Globus OLCF DTN endpoint.
-See :ref:`data-transferring-data-globus`.
-Use of HPSS to specifically stage data for the Alpine to Orion transfer is discouraged.
 * On Alpine, there was no user-exposed concept of file striping, the process of dividing a file between the storage elements of the filesystem.
 Orion uses a feature called Progressive File Layout (PFL) that changes the striping of files as they grow.
 Because of this, we ask users not to manually adjust the file striping.
 If you feel the default striping behavior of Orion is not meeting your needs, please contact help@olcf.ornl.gov.
 * As with Alpine, files older than 90 days are purged from Orion.
 Please plan your data management and lifecycle at OLCF before generating the data.